 Why Do You Need a Living Trust in California?

 More Californians than ever choose to create a living trust as the basis of their state plan instead of a last will and testament.
 Several benefits come with creating a living trust, including protecting your privacy, saving money, and avoiding the probate process.
 At the Law Office of Daniel Hunt, clients often ask us whether they need a living trust in California.
-No, creating a living trust is not required in estate planning.
-However, many California residents would benefit from having a trust-based estate plan.
+While creating a living trust is not required in estate planning, many California residents would benefit from having a trust-based estate plan.

 Should Everyone in California Create a Living Trust?

 Creating a living trust can be beneficial for many California residents.
 However, not everyone should have a living trust in California.
-For example, if you are part of a young married couple and do not have children or significant assets, you probably do not need a living trust.
+For example, if you are part of a young married couple and do not have children or own a home or significant assets, you probably do not need a living trust.
 However, if you both pass away at the same time or soon after each other, your estate will be subject to probate without a living trust.

-Additionally, California residents who have fewer than $150,000 in assets or who have straightforward estate plans probably do not need a living trust.
+Additionally, California residents who have less than $150,000 including real estate in assets or who have straightforward estate plans probably do not need a living trust.
 Some California residents believe that subjecting their estate to the oversight of the probate court can be beneficial.
 In that case, you do not need a living trust.
 Essentially, the greater the value of your assets, especially if you own real estate, the more you will benefit from creating a living trust.
 In the event of a sudden illness or accident, having a living trust can make the process easier for your surviving beneficiaries.

 Living Trusts are Helpful Should You Become Incapacitated

 Another key benefit of creating a living trust involves the possibility that you may become incapacitated.
 If you already have a living trust established when you become incapacitated, the trustee you have chosen will manage the assets in the trust for you.
 If you have not transferred your assets into a living trust, the court will likely have to appoint someone to manage your assets unless you have already appointed someone through a durable power of attorney.